quantumJLBass/boa-fraud/profiles/addresses/US/STATES/LOUISIANA/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900.md

 
 
 2 years ago
 It was a great pleasure working with Mr. Richardson.
-It wasn’t a easy process, but he never gave up and he continued to fight this entire time.
+It wasn't a easy process, but he never gave up and he continued to fight this entire time.
 The level of professionalism and communication was awesome.
 I would definitely recommend and refer.

 
 1